ENG498-JCDD/Justice-Centered-Data-Design/src/02-Why-Stats/06-dispersion.md

 ## Normal Distribution & Standard Deviation

-This number provides us a region within which we expect a certain percentage of our overall data.
+***Standard Deviation*** is a number that provides us a region within which we expect a certain percentage of our overall data.
 The figure below visualizes the ideal normal distribution.

 <p class="figure-caption">By Ainali - Own work, CC BY-SA 3.0, (<a href="https://commons.wikimedia.org/w/index.php?curid=3141713" target="_blank" rel="noreferrer noopenner">Wikimedia</a>)</p>